HashMatic/Rest-Api/README.md

  # Django User Profile Management Api

-The Django User Profile Management API is a web application built using the Django framework and Django REST framework.A web application built to manage user profiles and their resumes.
-It provides a RESTful API that allows clients to perform CRUD operations on user profiles,including user name, email, contact details, and resume files.It allows users to create, view, update, and delete user profiles, including their resumes in PDF format.Users can interact with the API through HTTP requests using tools like Postman or by integrating it into their own applications.
+The Django User Profile Management API is a web application built to manage user profiles and their resumes.
+It provides a RESTful API that allows clients to perform CRUD operations on user profiles, including creating new profiles, retrieving existing profiles, updating profile information, and deleting profiles.
+Users can interact with the API through HTTP requests using tools like Postman or by integrating it into their own applications.